thomas-institut/apm/src/db/README.md

 Page information is in the table ```ap_pages```.
 Each page is associated with a document id, has a default language and an optional foliation number.
-Each page has also a type, which corresponds to an entry in the table ```ap_types_page```, but this information is not used right now.
+Each page has also a type, which corresponds to an entry in the table ```ap_types_page```, but this information is not updated or used right now.
+Page type management may be used later on in conjunction with the new DARE system.

 ### Column Elements